Flu patient numbers in England fall for first time this winter

 “But there are reasons for optimism, with the hard work of staff paying off to reduce ambulance handover delays, and almost three quarters of 111 calls being answered within a minute – which is all crucial in ensuring people get the help they need as quickly as possible.”

-A total of 26% of hospital patients in England arriving by ambulance last week had to wait more than half an hour to be handed over to A&E teams.
+A total of 26% of hospital patients in England arriving by ambulance in the week to January 14 had to wait more than half an hour to be handed over to A&E teams.

 This is down from 31% the previous week but is higher than the equivalent figure for this point last year (23%).